KomodoPlatform/developer-docs/additional-assets/misc/2019-07-24-curriculum-brainstorm.md

 Encourages that the developer also list an additional skill set on their profile.
 This can be a certification in a programming language, or a full university-level degree.

-Also encourages user to link to a Github profile that demonstrates their work capabilities.
+Also encourages user to link to a Github or LinkedIn profile that demonstrates their work capabilities.

 ##### Level 4: Advanced Komodo Developer Track - Completion Certificate